Skip to main content

 • The chair(s) is not/are not height adjustable.

-• There are some chairs with armrests available.
+• All chairs have armrests available.

 • The room / area does not have background music playing.

-• Lighting levels are bright.
+• Lighting levels are good.

 • The nearest accessible toilet is next to the main hospital entrance.